Section Styles inset-image

 If you’re considering entering the Wild Muse Nature Writing Prize, then joining the community on Substack will be the perfect way to ensure you don’t miss any important updates or deadlines.
 But that’s not all.
 The Wild Muse community offers valuable content designed to inspire nature lovers and creative dreamers.

-New members will juicy discounts codes for my online workshops: ‘Safe Creativity’, ‘Chakra Yin Yoga: Writing from the Body’, and ‘Journaling, Breathwork & Nature Healing to transform your Creative Process’.
-My weekly posts and podcasts will also provide guidance on how to tap into creative flow, heal emotional blocks, and uncover your magic by fostering your relationship with nature’s elements.
+My weekly posts and podcasts will provide guidance on how to pursue your dreams, tap into creative flow, heal emotional blocks, and uncover your magic by fostering your relationship with nature’s elements.

 Please subscribe to the supportive and informative Wild Muse Community and take the first step towards sharing your voice with the world.